Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

 \subsection{Training and Testing Procedures}

-To make the RB-AE has both normal/abnormal discriminability and defect repair capability, a two-phase training strategy is applied to optimize the entire model.
+To make the NDP-Net have both a normal/abnormal discriminability and defect repair capability, a two-phase training strategy is applied to optimize the entire model.

-As shown in Fig. \ref{fig_8} (a), the learning targets for training phase 1 are background reconstruction and pixel-level normal/abnormal discriminability in the encoder.
-During training phase 1, only encoder and decoder are optimized.
-For texture background reconstruction, the purpose of loss function is to minimize the distance between the input image and corresponding reconstructed image.
+As shown in Fig. \ref{fig_8} (a), the learning targets for Training Phase 1 are background reconstruction and pixel-level defect perception in the encoder.
+During Training Phase 1, only the encoder and decoder are optimized.
+Regarding texture background reconstruction, the purpose of the loss function is to minimize the distance between the input image and the corresponding reconstructed image.
 Therefore, we simply use the mean square errors as the reconstruction loss: